JStateson/MacroViewer/README.md

-# MacroViewer - view and edit user macros and signatures
+# MacroViewer - View and edit user macros and signatures

-## This app is only useful for HP Community Volunteers
+## This app is only useful for HP Community Volunteers to help compose macro images and urls

 Log in and access your macros page using chrome